 On Wed, 27 Jan 2016, Sven Schreiber wrote:

-here's a very concrete feature request: In gretl's GUI window for gnuplot
+here's a very concrete feature request: In gretl's GUI window

 there's still some space below the drop-down list for the point symbol (which

 applies at least to "points" and "lines-points" styles).